THE CAPE MAY CITY EDUCATION ASSOCIATION

 PROFESSIONAL DEVELOPMENT AND EDUCATIONAL IMPROVEMENT

-A. To encourage professional staff members to pursue a graduate program of education, a grant-in-aid of up to the following amounts per year shall be allowed for courses commencing after July 1, 2004, exclusive of courses required for certification for the position for which he or she is employed.
+1. To encourage professional staff members to pursue a graduate program of education, a grant-in-aid of up to $1450 per year for a teacher shall be allowed for courses commencing after July 1, 2004, exclusive of courses required for certification for the position for which he or she is employed.

 In order to be eligible for reimbursement, a grade of B or better must be obtained.
 If only a Pass/Fail option is available to a teacher, a passing grade must be obtained.
-Transcripts must be submitted to the Principal’s Office.
+Transcripts must be submitted to the Chief School Administrator’s Office.

 Payment will be made after request in writing on form provided by the Board of Education.